pymumu/tinylog/README.md

     `Function`：set whether the log is output to screen.

-1. tlog_open(const char *logfile, int maxlogsize, int maxlogcount, int block, int buffsize, int multiwrite)
+1. tlog_open(const char *logfile, int maxlogsize, int maxlogcount, int block, int buffsize, int multiwrite, int nocompress)

     `Function`: Initializes a new log stream.
 When finished, it is closed with tlog_cloese.
     `logfile`: log file